opendilab/DI-engine-docs/source/04_best_practice/env_wrapper.rst

 Why do we need Env Wrapper
 ------------------------------------------------------
-Environment module is one of the most vital modules in reinforcement learning。 We train our agents in these environmnets and we allow them to explore and learn in these envirnments。强化学习中除了一些基准环境，例如 atari，mujoco 外，还可能包括各种各样自定义的环境。总的来说 Env Wrapper (包裹器) 的本质就是向我们自定义的环境中添加某些通用的附加功能。
+Environment module is one of the most vital modules in reinforcement learning。 We train our agents in these environmnets and we allow them to explore and learn in these envirnments。In addition to a number of benchmark environments （such as atari or mujoco）reinforcement learning may also include a variety of custom environments.Overall，The essence of the Env Wrapper is to add certain generic additional features to our custom environment.
 For instance：When we are training intelligences, we usually need to change the definition of the environment in order to achieve better training results, and these processing techniques are somewhat universal.For some environments, normalising the observed state is a very common pre-processing method.
 This processing makes training faster and more stable.
 If we extract this common part and put this preprocessing in an Env Wrapper, we avoid duplicate development.
 That is, if we want to change the way we normalise the observation state in the future, we can simply change it in this Env Wrapper.

 Therefore, if the original environment is not perfectly adapted to our needs, we need to add functional modules to it to extend the functionality of the original environment and make it easy for the user to manipulate or adapt the environment's inputs and outputs.
 Env Wrapper is a simple solution for adding functionality.